 I first wrote this article in 2011, and am updating it to reflect the fact that the deer in my neighborhood have gone from the occasional majestic loner to large family groups, visiting my garden for tasty snacks, without even saying “Trick or Treat.”

 Fall is the time to act to reduce deer damage to your landscape this winter.
-Increasingly, our customers are looking for deer management solutions.
-The most effective solution is fencing, and it has to be high, eight feet or more.
-For those of you with severe deer feeding pressure, this is probably your only real choice.
-For those gardeners like me that see an occasional deer track or a couple of dozen headless tulips (variety ‘Ichabod Crane’), your strategy is to encourage the deer to feed elsewhere.
+The most effective solution is fencing, and it has to be eight feet high.
+Of course your county will have regulations on the type and height of fence that you can have installed, so please check before you build.
+My back yard has a six foot stockade fence on one side and a five foot stockade fence on the other.
+Deer occasionally hop the shorter fence, and have discovered all of the hostas I moved from the front yard for protection.
+For those of you with severe deer feeding pressure, a combination of fencing and strategic planting are your only real choice.
+For those gardeners that see an occasional deer track or a couple of dozen headless tulips (variety ‘Ichabod Crane’), your strategy is to encourage the deer to feed elsewhere.
 (Your neighbors will not thank you.)
 Remember: a deer’s job description is not particularly lengthy, and right up near the top is: “Eat.”
 So they are pretty good at it.

 We wish you good luck in your “gardening with wildlife” adventures.